Salil Gewali: Punjabi edition

+Governments of Karnataka and Assam have also consented to translate Great Minds on India into their respective states’ official languages such as— Kannada and Assamese.
+The book has also been prescribed by some schools in India and academic institutes run by NRIs in Virginia, USA.

+Reception

+In 2019, the Ministry of External Affairs, Government of India, acquired Great Minds on India for placement in embassy libraries worldwide, acknowledging its role in showcasing India’s philosophical and cultural legacy to global audiences.

+NASA Chief Scientist and Director Dr. Kamlesh Lulla of Houston comments on the book:

+“Once in a while, a rare and thoughtful publication comes to life that transforms you, enlightens you, and enriches your knowledge.
+Mr. Salil Gewali’s Great Minds on India is such a publication.
+Its timely arrival offers readers deep insights into India’s immense contributions to global thought, through the words of some of the world’s greatest minds.”

 Know Your India

 Know Your India is Gewali's other title published in 2022 which was released by the Chief Minister of Sikkim, Prem Singh Tamang in Gangtok.
 The forewords to the book were written by an eminent Lahore-born scholar from London – Khalid Umar and another scholar Linda Epton from Perth, Australia.
 Know Your India is a collection of articles that are essentially about the significance of the literary wisdom of ancient India and its relevance in modern times.
+The book has been approved for use as a textbook for higher classes by Agrasain Balika Siksha Sadan, Howrah, West Bengal.

 In June 2018, a short documentary on Great Minds on India was released by a Mumbai-based media house - Manthanhub.

 Gewali has written a series of school textbooks that are prescribed by the Meghalaya Board of School Education (MBOSE) of the Government of Meghalaya.
 Some of the titles have also been approved as reference books for the Meghalaya Teacher Eligibility Test (MTET).

+Learn Hindi Learn Khasi

+Learn Hindi Learn Khasi is Gewali's first book published in 1991.
+In 2014 the book was formally approved for use in secondary classes by the Meghalaya Board of School Education, Meghalaya.
+The book has its Garo edition entitled Learn Hindi Learn Garo.